Who are the WaChagga?

 Mbege, the social lubricator of the WaChagga

 Like many tribes, the WaChagga have their own tradition of alcohol-brewing.
 They make mbege, or banana beer, a drink fermented from ripe bananas and sprouted millet powder.
-Mbege is traditionally brewed by hand and only by women, utilizing a long process that takes up to four to five days to be fermented and then strained.
+Mbege is traditionally brewed by hand and only by man, utilizing a long process that takes up to four to five days to be fermented and then strained.
 Those producers who make a superior mbege are well known and their product can be in high demand.

 While WaChagga enjoy mass-produced beer and stronger spirits, mbege is still popularly consumed and is ubiquitous at important festivities such as weddings, births, rites of passage, and even after funerals.